Got questions about how to use Substack as a publisher? Search this document for answers.

 It may be that Stripe, our payments processor, has flagged your account and blocked it from accepting payments.
 If that seems to the case, please email firstname.lastname@example.org immediately, and let us know via email@example.com.

-How do I get featured on substack.com?
+How do I get featured on substack.com or on the Substack blog?

 It’s an editorial decision made by the Substack team.